🕰 RTC Battery Power with Automatic Switching to Main Source

 5.003V | 2.968V | 4.869V | USB powering is connected and battery is absence |

-If you need to change the RTC battery (no external supply connected) the clock will be reset.
+If you need to change the RTC coin cell battery (no external supply connected) the clock will be reset.

 If you want to save clock you can additionally have backup capacitor, that can act as a small reservoir of energy for supply RTC chip during battery replacement.